angeben/Java-JSP-Servlets/README.md

-# JavaExamples
+# Java Projects
-Some simple examples of Java programs
+Some simple examples of Java projects using JSP and Servlets